destuar/Complete-CS-Degree/README.md

-# Complete 4-Year Computer Science Repository
+# Complete 4-Year CS Degree Repository

 Welcome to the **Complete 4-Year Computer Science and Artificial Intelligence Course Repository**, a comprehensive collection of resources modeled after the undergraduate Computer Science degree curriculum at Stanford University, with a specific focus on the Artificial Intelligence track.
 This repository contains materials from foundational courses to advanced topics, providing a comprehensive grounding in Computer Science and Artificial Intelligence.
 Below is a brief overview of each course included in the repository.